simpleanalytics/blog/_posts/2022-07-22-data-privacy-the-past-present-and-future.md

 However, as we can see from recent years, a change is already taking place.

-> "💡 Did you know that by the end of 2022, over 1 million businesses will have appointed a privacy officer (or a data protection officer)?"
+> 💡 Did you know that by the end of 2022, over 1 million businesses will have appointed a privacy officer (or a data protection officer)?

 With more regulations being put in place and more companies placing importance on protecting users' privacy, we can assume that we are moving towards a safer internet for all.